Goliath Season 3: A Means to an End

 Let us start with a game of charades: one word, two syllables, starts with ‘in‘, sounds like ‘obsessed‘.

 Wade Blackwood is a billionaire corporate farmer and almond grower, as well as the self-appointed president of the Blackwood County Water Board.
 His twisted, entrepreneurial sister Diana Blackwood has him under her emotional control.
 Or is it the other way round?
-Or both?

 It’s always maybe with you,” says Wade to Diana as she teases him again, this time over a business matter.